 Last Friday, I attended the Internet Society’s “The Future Of Internet 2014: Defining Software Defined Networks” event, which took place in Colorado.
 During the morning sessions, vendors shared product and technology visions and the afternoon sessions were focused on operator and end-user perspectives.
 My take?
 The organizers did a good job creating a lively atmosphere in which we could assess the realities of today’s SDN and NFV positioning/solutions and the needs of network operators.
 Many of the trends discussed were common and well understood themes; but there was clear consensus on the direction the industry needs to go.
 Here are some observations about the discussion:

 But then they started talking about SDN and NFV and it got a bit less—harmless.
 One of the things that I love about industry analysts is that they provide quick access and perspective from many different sources.
-Those sources include potential customers and many of Cyan’s competitors.
+Those sources include potential customers and many competitors.
 The result is that when you speak or listen to them, they often include anecdotes or speaking points based on either customer observations or vendor interactions - which is helpful in creating market messaging.

 OK, so maybe I’m guilty of major hyperbole with that title.
 It seems a bit much to compare the launch of an orchestration application with the technical achievements that launched mankind to the moon in the late 1960s.
 That said, we feel that the introduction of Planet Orchestrate is pretty significant.
 Here’s why.

 The popularity of cloud computing-based services and applications, enabled by broadband connectivity has skyrocketed.
 Operators often perceive cloud-based services and particularly over the top (OTT) services as a threat to their businesses as they feel that they have invested significantly in network infrastructure, but have been reduced to “dumb pipes” and not been able to capitalize on this infrastructure at the same level as the content providers.